-In this variation you clip the chain through the slit in your lapel and then place the watch in your front jacket pocket.
+In this variation you clip the chain through the lapel of your suit or blazer jacket and then place the watch in your front jacket pocket.

 If you’re going to try this move, I recommend doing it the way that’s pictured here, where most of the chain is also in your pocket and very little of it is left visible.

-The other option is to keep the entire chain out of the pocket and let it dangle in front of your chest, which reminds me of the accoutrements that adorn Royal wedding outfits.
+The other option is to keep the entire chain out of the pocket and let the long chain dangle in front of your chest, which reminds me of the accoutrements that adorn Royal wedding outfits.

-It’s an appropriate look if you’re marrying the Duchess of York, but in my opinion a bit overblown if you’re dressing for work or your buddy’s wedding.
+It’s an appropriate look if you’re King Charles attending a ceremony at Westminster Abbey, but in my opinion a bit overblown if you’re dressing for work or your buddy’s wedding.

 Four of The Best Pocket Watches to Buy Online

 Whether you’re in the market for your first pocket watch or looking for another one, here are four timelessly stylish options available to buy online.